 ELL's are evaluated annually with the ACCESS for ELLs 2.0.
-Students who score at the proficient level in the areas of listening, speaking, reading, and writing will be referred for exit from the ELL program.
-ELLs who are scoring at the proficient level (Level 3 or higher) on the statewide academic assessment (FSA ELA) may be referred for exit from the ELL program.
-Students will need two measures (one academic and one English language proficiency) indicating proficiency to be exited from the ELL program.
-A student in grades 3-12 must score proficient on the reading and writing on the ACCESS for ELLs 2.0, Woodcock Johnson Tests of Achievement, or the FSA.
+Students in K-2 who score at the proficient level in the areas of listening, speaking, reading, and writing will be exited from the ELL program.
+ELLs who are in 3-12 and are scoring at the proficient level (Level 3 or higher) on the statewide academic assessment (FSA ELA), along with English language proficiency criteria requiring a student to achieve a Composite Overall English Language Proficiency Level of 4.0 or greater AND at least a Proficiency Level of 4.0 in the Reading test domain meet exit criteria from the ELL program.

 What is the title of person(s) responsible for conducting the exit assessments described above?
 (Check all that apply.)

 School/LEA based testing administrator

-ESOL Teacher/Coordinator
+☐ ESOL Teacher/Coordinator

-Other (Specify) School Guidance Counselor
+Other (Specify) School Counselors